 The key word is today.
 Over days, weeks, and months, the math of compounding makes the performance drift away from what traders expect.

-Imagine the S&P 500 moves like this over two days:
+Imagine the S&P 500 moves like this over two days and is being tracked by a 3x ETF:

 Now look at a 3x ETF: